magisterquis/jec2/doc/jeimplant.md

 Commands
 --------
-JEImplant has very few built-ins; most interaction is done via shell commands.
+JEImplant has very few built-ins; most interaction is done via external shell commands.
-Commands with their own section are linkied.
-[iTerm2](https://iterm2.com)-specific commands are noted as such.

 When commands need to be [split](https://github.com/magisterquis/simpleshsplit) into words, splitting is done on unescaped spaces (like `\x20`, not all